 because everyone heard them speak in his own [native] language [literally, dialect from kialektos].

-The confusion had to do with people who spoke in their native language or dialect (Acts 2:7,8) without studying for it.
+The confusion had to do with people who spoke in another’s language or dialect (Acts 2:7,8) without studying for it.

 Then they were all amazed and marveled, saying to one another, “Look, are not all these who speak Galileans?